sodbaveka/wordpress_backup_script/README.md

 I created this repository as a lab to discover git, gitHub, Bash, Python and Ansible.

 My project as a learner is to create a bash script to automate the backup of a wordpress website.
+The backup script takes care of :
+- Creating the Files Archive and the MySQL Backup
+- Cleaning Up & Compressing
+- Uploading Backup Files to ftp server with secure connexion
+- Cleaning up backups to avoid a build-up of backup files

 Please feel free to message me if you have any questions.